stefan-hoeck/idris2-dom-mvc/README.md

 If you have installed pack as suggested above, you can build the example page with `make page` and have a look at it by loading `mvc.html` into your browser.

+## Package `dom-mvc-extra`

+This additional library contains an opinionated set of utilities I find generally useful in my own projects.
+It takes a slightly different approach towards the "model, view, update" concept, by introducing stateful computations (from `Control.Monad.State`) paired with optics (from `idris2-monocle`) for operating on smaller parts of a large application state.

+In addition, it introduces several new data types and interactive DOM elements that I typically like to have around.